m4pol/fatebot/README.md

 ---

 # Spread Feature
 The spread feature will scan on the default SSH and HTTP (vulnerabilities).
-Option about the scan feature in this bot is to scan on CN, HK, KR, and BR network or you can do a random scan or even you can add your mods, all of these is up to you.
+Option about the scan feature in this bot is to scan on CN, USA, KR, and BR networks or you can do a random scan or even you can add your own networks, all of these is up to you.
 This bot will brute-force attack and exploit the target device, server, etc that's run Linux or uses MIPS x32 architecture.
 The loader will use "wget" or "curl" as a default loader for downloading payload from The FTP server or any option in any server type that you can host your payload, not maintionly to be an FTP server.

 	# How to add more scanner network (Create your own scan mod).